 Deflating both children’s BCDs, I decided my dive was over and released my surface marker buoy to signal the boat.

 Returning to the dock, the children’s parents slowly approached.
-It might have been my imagination, but they appeared to be dragging their feet and really depressed.
+It might have been my imagination, but they appeared to be dragging their feet and looked really depressed.
 “How did it go?” the father asked in a small, timid voice.
-“We went diving,” I said.
 “Will you take them again tomorrow?”
 The mother asked, a glimmer of futile hope in her eyes.
 “No.” I said.

 Strangely, neither parent appeared surprised.
 The “happy family” trudged away.